 In recent posts, I laid out my view that at root our problem with helping the homeless is one of contempt.
 In a more recent post, I painted, in broad brush strokes, a picture of worship as the solution.

 To be forthright, I think contempt is very near the nub of the whole of all problems associated with “the human condition”.
 Long ago we lost our will to, fervor for, and imagination of worship – the true worship of the creator God.
 If we wish to find a cause and effect situation to study, let us view “The Fall” of creation as the effect caused by contempt.
 We were utterly naked, vulnerable, and trusting, and though that bore the image of God and thereby ruled the world, we held such a God in contempt and thought we could run the place better without him.
+We were naked and vulnerable, but also created perfectly for worship, which now seems irrelevant as an answer to the world’s problems.

 But for our present purposes, rather than offer a full-blown, theological treatise on contempt and worship, I will relate these ideas to homeless ministry in particular.
 But I will say that our current efforts to analyze all the causes of poverty, to protect our pride (“dignity”), and to seek Shalom by rejecting the commands and examples of Jesus culminate in a direct extension of the same contempt in which the first man and woman found themselves.